Mushrooms bloom in Plainville

 Shiitake are almost considered a gourmet mushroom.

+Those attending the workshop will get a chance a plugging logs and making mushroom beds.
+Attendees will go home with their own plugged mushrooms logs.
+Kids are welcome, and lunch will be provided.

-Anyone needing information on that can check out her Facebook page at facebook.com/bellavitamushrooms online.
+Anyone needing information on the workshop can check out Braden’s Facebook page at facebook.com/bellavitamushrooms.